 JRB used climbing sticks and steps many years ago, but no longer uses them for these reasons:

-2. Climbing sticks and their means of attachment are capable of malfunction, such as breakage, collapse, and ‘kick-outs’.
+- Climbing sticks and their means of attachment are capable of malfunction, such as breakage, collapse, and ‘kick-outs’.
+Additionally, our foot could simply slip off of one.

 Think of it this way: Would you ask someone on a bicycle why they don’t have training wheels on their bike?
 Of course not.
 Just like training wheels allow a kid to ride a bike quickly, once we have learned the basics of riding a bike, the training wheels just get in the way.
 Climbing sticks are similar: They allow a beginner to get in a tree quickly, but can provide a false sense of security.